-Applications from lead applicants that, as their mission (or designated subdivision's mission), provide services to domestic violence, dating violence, sexual assault, and/or stalking victims may submit an MOE in lieu of an MOU if they demonstrate that they have the required expertise in providing services and/or legal representation for victims of domestic violence, dating violence, sexual assault, and/or stalking.
+Applications from lead applicants that, as their mission (or designated subdivision's mission), serve domestic violence, dating violence, sexual assault, or stalking victims may submit an MOE in lieu of an MOU if they demonstrate that they have the required expertise in providing legal representation for victims of domestic violence, dating violence, sexual assault, or stalking.
 The MOE must be included as an attachment to the application in JustGrants.
 The MOE is worth a total of 20 points.
 If an MOE is submitted in lieu of an MOU, and the applicant does not meet the criteria to submit an MOE, the application may be removed from consideration.
 Applicants with any questions about whether they meet these requirements should contact OVW.

-The MOE must:
+The MOE must clearly:

-- 1. Demonstrate that the purpose/mission of the organization (or designated subdivision) is to serve victims of domestic violence, dating violence, sexual assault, and/or stalking. - 2.
-Include the mission statement of the organization (or designated subdivision). - 3.
-Describe the applicant's experience providing legal representation to victims of domestic violence, dating violence, sexual assault, and/or stalking by in-house attorneys or contract attorneys, including the length of time the applicant has operated.
+- 1. Include the mission statement of the organization (or designated subdivision). - 2.
+Demonstrate that the purpose of the organization (or designated subdivision) is to serve victims of domestic violence, dating violence, sexual assault, or stalking. - Describe the applicant's experience providing legal representation to victims of domestic violence, dating violence, sexual assault, or stalking by in-house attorneys or contract attorneys, including the length of time the applicant has operated.